ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 - What features are missing

 We do not have any of the wild-style features.
 We would have liked to implement the "like" button.
 First we would have added a way to store likes in our database, and then make sure a user only can like a cheep once, by storing which user liked the cheep.
 The button itself would be added next to each cheep in the webpage, and when a user clicks it, the page sends a POST request to the server.
-The server sees who is logged-in and which cheep is liked, then saces it in the database.
-The page should reload then and show the "like".
+The server sees who is logged-in and which cheep is liked, then saves it in the database.
+The page should reload then and show the "like" on the cheep.

 - Your workflow from issue creation → development → review → merge